 The word Anti is an adaptation of the English word “aunt”.
-Both in English and Swahili language are slang for homosexual men, although in the English case, it is used to refer to an aged gay.
+Both in English and Swahili the word is slang for homosexual men, although in the English case, it is used to refer to a middle aged gay.
 In the Swahili language it is used to name the feminine homosexual men although it is also used with the meaning of “woman” or “beautiful girl”.
-We would be facing, therefore, the importation and adaptation of English slang.+
+This is both an import and an adaptation of the English slang.+

-Baba askofu is a curious expression, recently coined in its homosexual meaning, which would translate into the English language as “father bishop.”
-In origin it is an expression used as a sign of respect towards the representatives of the Christian churches, extending its use even outside what the religious context would be, pointing to people who stand out for position, generosity, and altruism.
+Baba askofu is a curious expression, with a recently coined homosexual meaning, which would translate as “father bishop.”
+Originally, it is an expression used as a sign of respect towards the representatives of the Christian churches, with an extended use outside of the religious context, where it points to people who stand out for their position, generosity, and altruism.
 Mama askofu would be the equivalent expression for women.

-However, and following the scandals of sexual abuse of children perpetrated by church priests, this expression, in a unique metonymic turn, has become to point out, in a given context, the top homosexual man.
-In fact, Baba askofu is one of the few expressions, with Basha or Mende, that we have found to indicate the top position in homosexual anal intercourse, in a region where the top or the bottom role in the homosexual behavior means everything.+
+However, and following the scandals of sexual abuse of children perpetrated by church priests, this expression, in a unique metonymic turn, has evolved to point out the top homosexual man in a determined context.
+In fact, Baba askofu is one of the few expressions, together with Basha or Mende, that indicate the top position in homosexual anal intercourse, in a region where adopting the top or the bottom role within homosexual behavior means everything.+

-Basha is one of the most common and significant words in Swahili slang for naming active homosexuals or men.
-And we mean men who are “really, masculine” but who, occasionally or not so much, have sex with “female” men.
+Basha is one of the most common and significant words in Swahili slang to name active homosexuals or men.
+And we mean men who are “really, masculine” but who, occasionally, or not so much, have sex with “female” men.

-Its use as a homosexual slang goes back at least to the 80s and we found it in several dictionaries of the time, such as the Standard Dictionary of Swahili, which also states that the term does not presuppose homosexuality, but rather referred to the “man who sodomizes” being indifferent the gender of the couple.
+Its use as a homosexual slang word goes back at least to the 80s and we found it in several dictionaries of the time, such as the Standard Dictionary of Swahili, which also states that the term does not presuppose homosexuality, but it is rather referred to the “man who sodomizes”, disregarding the gender of the couple.

-The sexual partner of the basha would be the shoga, and some authors have wanted to see in the basha and his shoga a relationship model that is structured on the power, the money, the age of each one of the parties, etc, but nevertheless and for what we have been able to find out and for what we can suppose the thing is something more complex at the level of feelings.
+The sexual partner of the basha would be the shoga.
+Some authors have inferred a model structured on power, money, the age of each one of the parties, etc, in the basha/shoga relationship.
+Nevertheless, and based on what we have been able to find out and suppose, it had much more complexity at the feelings level.

-We would meet again, therefore with the idea of the Mostacero (Spanish, Peru) or Manyak (Arabic), which shows that one thing is homosexual behavior and another very different, homosexuality.
+So, we are fronted once again with the idea of Mostacero (Spanish, Peru) or Manyak (Arabic), which show that one thing is homosexual behavior and another very different one, homosexuality.

-The expression Bwabwa is a euphemistic derivation of the word “ubwabwa” that would be translated into the English language as “undercooked rice” and it is used against bottom homosexual men.
-As in many other places in the world, the idea of a homosexual man (especially if he is bottom) as a “half-done” man or a half-man (the other half is a woman), usually has an equivalent in local slang.+
+The expression Bwabwa is a euphemistic derivation of the word “ubwabwa”, that translates into “undercooked rice”.
+It is used against bottom homosexual men.
+As in many other places in the world, the idea of a homosexual man (especially if he is bottom) as a “half-made” man or a half-man (the other half is a woman), usually has an equivalent in local slang.+

 The literal English translation of the expression Chakula is the noun “food” and it is used to name bottom homosexual men.
-Finding a clear origin to the expression seems an impossible task, however, based on what has been investigated, we dare to point out that it could be due to the generic concept chakula = food as opposed to nyama = meat, whose connotations associated with heterosexual sex and women, in particular, are common in other languages and also in Swahili, where we find for example that nyama is also a slang for vagina.
-Bottom homosexuals, therefore, would be an alternative to a real meal, simple nourishment to take away hunger.
+Finding a clear origin to the expression seems an impossible task.
+However, based on what has been investigated, we dare to point out that it could be due to the generic concept word chakula = food as opposed to nyama = meat, whose connotations associated with heterosexual sex and women, in particular, are common in other languages and also in Swahili, where we find for example that nyama is also a slang for vagina.
+Bottom homosexuals, therefore, would be an alternative to a real meal, simple nourishment to get rid of hunger.
 But hey, it’s just a theory.

 Related: Mostacero.
 Gay Dictionary (Peru)+